kinfongiscool/super-duper-braintree-api-test-thingy/README.md

 # super-duper-braintree-api-test-thingy

+Enter your API keys into the .env file or directly into server.js.

 `npm install` to install dependencies, then run:

 `npm run start-all` from the root directory (added for convenience.
 Simply starts React app and Node server at the same time).